Zestfor

 Strategies to Harness Good Stress and Reduce Bad Stress

-Encourage a Positive Stress Mindset
+Promote a Positive Stress Mindset

 Explain how stress affects the body and mind, share relevant examples and provide practical context.
 When people understand the mechanics of stress, they gain greater control over their responses.

-Establish Clear Communication Channels
+Create Clear Communication Channels

 Uncertainty breeds distress.
 Clearly communicating expectations, deadlines and goals prevents unnecessary stress within your team.
 However, consistency represents the crucial factor where many leaders struggle.